icgc-dcc/dcc-docs/docs/pcawg/index.md

 <div style="display:flex;flex-direction: row;justify-content: center;align-items: top;">
     <div style="flex:35;">
         <img src="images/icgc_data_portal.png" height="70"/><br><br>
         The ICGC Data Portal is the main data dissemination platform for ICGC.
 PCAWG data have been imported into or indexed by the data portal which makes data search / download / exploration simple and effective.
-Explore ICGC Data Portal at <a href="https://dcc.icgc.org">https://dcc.icgc.org</a>.
+Explore PCAWG data in ICGC Data Portal at <a href="https://dcc.icgc.org">https://dcc.icgc.org</a>.
     </div>
     <div style="flex:5;">
     </div>